 The TMDL Coordination Committee and TMDL area stakeholders identify the need for financial support to successfully establish long term funding opportunities and partnerships for education and outreach efforts.
-Funding includes, but is not limited to: government related funding; cost share from RSWMP for outreach programs; and non-governmental TMDL stakeholder identified sponsorships or donations.
+Funding includes but is not limited to government related funding; cost share from RSWMP for outreach programs; and non-governmental TMDL stakeholder identified sponsorships or donations.

-- NCTCOG will compile available funding resources and make them available to TMDL area stakeholders - NCTCOG will seek natural partnerships for long term funding of education and outreach efforts
+- NCTCOG will compile available funding resources and make them available to TMDL area stakeholders. - NCTCOG will seek natural partnerships for long term funding of education and outreach efforts.

-2016 TMDL Coordination Committee Priority Level:
+Project Status: In progress 2016 TMDL Coordination Committee Priority Level: Ongoing